 The first step is to reduce the amount of leftover food on your plate.
 Next, pour some warm water to dislodge the sticky particles.
 Scrape with the spoon if needed.

-Next, you can use some soap and boiling hot water to clean the pots and plates.
-Once the cleaning is done, put the greywater in a cathole away from the campsite.
+Next, you can use soap and boiling hot water to clean the pots and plates.
+Once the cleaning is done, put the greywater away from the campsite in a cathole.

-One crucial aspect of staying healthy during backpacking is to manage your drinking water.
-Make no mistake about it, this is one area where you can’t afford any slips.
+One crucial aspect of staying healthy during backpacking is managing your drinking water.
+Make no mistake about it; this is one area where you can’t afford any slips.

 Firstly, it’s best to collect water from moving sources and not stagnant ones.
-Also visually inspect the water source for any signs of contamination before collecting water.
+Also, inspect the water source for any signs of contamination before collecting water.

 Next, we come to water purification.

 The first step is to remove the suspended impurities from the water.
 You can use a clean piece of cloth for filtration.
 The other simple method is to allow the water to stand in a pot.
 The heavier impurities settle down at the bottom in some time.